Frequently Asked Questions about the Neighborhood Partnering Program

 Texas Parks and Wildlife – Recreational Trails Grants

 Every project is different and timelines depend on the scale of the project and type of work.
-NPP aims to complete projects within 6 to 18 months after they’re approved.
+NPP aims to complete projects within 6 to 18 months after they’re selected.

-What must be included in my Neighborhood Cost Share Program application?
+- What must be included in my Neighborhood Cost Share Program proposal?

-Visit the Neighborhood Partnering Program Application Instructions Page to learn about the application process.
+Visit Neighborhood Partnering Proposal Instructions to learn about the proposal process.

 The City will maintain most infrastructure improvements, such as sidewalks, bike lanes, and some major park improvements.
 In most other cases, the City does not have the ability to conduct ongoing maintenance and your organization will need to assume responsibility for the maintenance and upkeep for the life of the project.

 Yes, community gardens are great projects for the Neighborhood Cost Share Program and are eligible for funding.
 Community gardens have special permitting and review requirements and will also need to go through the City’s Community Gardens Program.
-Contact NPP if you are interested in a community garden project.
+We recommend that you consult the Community Gardens Program to learn about the process and available resources before submitting a Project Interest Form with NPP.

-The Adopt-A-Median program has grown beyond just roadway medians.
-Now, projects that do not require City-funding and that are intended to improve right of ways or other City-owned land qualify for the adopt-a-median program.
+Projects that do not require City-funding and that are intended to improve medians, right of ways or other City-owned land qualify for the adopt-a-spot program.

 The Travis Central Appraisal District Website and the City of Austin’s Property Profile Tool are two tools you can use to determine property ownership.
 You can search by address, or use the map search to find the area you’re considering.
 Contact NPP if you are having trouble determining if a space is eligible for the program.

-Below are links to help determine where right of way space is located:
+Below are links to help determine where the right-of-way space is located:

 The program can help fund up to 50% of the local match requirement for a separate grant.
 The applicant must be responsible for fundraising or otherwise providing the remaining portion.